 - If your flight distance was up to 1500km, the compensation is set at €250.

 - If the flight distance is between 1500km and 3500km, the compensation is €400.
 This is also the maximum compensation amount for flights taking place entirely within the EU, no matter the distance.

 - All other flights over 3500km are worth €600 in compensation.

-Air travellers that faced disruptions on connecting flights: you can claim compensation if the disruption on one leg of the flight caused you to miss the flight on the next.
+Air travelers who faced disruptions on connecting flights: you can claim compensation if the disruption on one leg of the flight caused you to miss the flight on the next.
 However, this only works if your tickets fall under a single reservation number: that is, they were bought from the same single airline/by the same bank account.